 Five unrestored 5” x 13” styled road wheels with bright finish wheel centres and rim embellishers are shod in 155/80 R13 tyres with masses of tread remaining.
 The black painted edges to the wheel holes remain correct as per factory build, often lost upon wheel refurbishment.
 The diagonally split hydraulic circuit servo assisted brakes with ventilated 9.4in front discs and 7.0in rear drums bring the car up to a steady, straight and assured halt.

 The history file itself is huge and includes the original Ford book pack containing the service book and all the new car sales leaflets, accessories brochure as well as the original driver’s manuals and radio guides.
-A huge collection of invoices and receipts for service and maintenance work as well as every MOT certificate carried out going back to 1985 completes the history file along with two original keys.
+A huge collection of invoices and receipts for service and maintenance work as well as MOT certificate carried out going back to 1985 completes the history file along with two original keys.
 There is a log of the car’s amazing history and a sales brochure from the actual supplying dealer.
-One of the best insights into John Whitebread’s fastidious nature is the Raleigh Carport Garage purchase invoice from when he purchased the car, complete with the note added and underlined, ‘Deposit refunded if not delighted’.
-He clearly was and we think the next owner will be too!
+Sold by KGF Classic Cars to a Mr Atkinson we were delighted to be offered the car back for the next lucky custodian.